Food Network South Beach Wine and Food Festival

-The Food Network & Cooking Channel South Beach Wine & Food Festival is an annual five-day event in Miami Beach, Lincoln Road, typically in mid-February.
+The Food Network South Beach Wine & Food Festival is an annual four-day event in Miami, typically in mid-February.
 The event showcases wine, spirits, chefs, and culinary personalities.
-The five-day event consists of dinners, wine seminars, tasting and demos, brunches and lunches, walk-around tastings, family events, fitness, and late-night parties.
+The four-day event consists of dinners, wine seminars, tasting and demos, brunches and lunches, walk-around tastings, family events, fitness, and late-night parties.
 The event is hosted by Florida International University.

-2021 sees this festival move to May.
+There was no festival in 2021.